 - My Account

-*Colson Whitehead was born this date in 1969.
+*Colson Whitehead was born on this date in 1969.
 He is a Black author.

 Arch Colson Whitehead was born in New York City and grew up in Manhattan.
 He is one of four children to entrepreneurial parents who owned an executive recruiting firm.
 He attended the elite prep Trinity School in Manhattan and graduated from Harvard University in 1991.

 After leaving college, Whitehead wrote for The Village Voice.
 While working at the Voice, he began drafting his first novels.
 His novels and non-fiction work include a meditation on life in Manhattan in the style of E.B.
 White's famous essay Here Is New York.
 The books are 1999's The Intuitionist, 2001's John Henry Days; 2003's The Colossus of New York, 2006's Apex Hides the Hurt; 2009's Sag Harbor, 2011's Zone One, a New York Times Bestseller; 2016's The Underground Railroad and 2019's The Nickel Boys.
 Esquire magazine named The Intuitionist the best first novel of the year, and GQ called it one of the "novels of the millennium.

 His 2016 novel, The Underground Railroad, was awarded the Carnegie Medal for Excellence in Fiction at the American Library Association Mid-Winter Conference in Atlanta, GA.
 Colson was also honored with the 2017 Hurston/Wright Award for fiction, presented by the Zora Neale Hurston/Richard Wright Foundation, and the 2017 Pulitzer Prize for Fiction.
 Judges of the prize called the novel "a smart melding of realism and allegory that combines the violence of slavery and the drama of escape in a myth that speaks to contemporary America."